 - You should inject all of it

 Praluent is usually prescribed as an injection once every two weeks.
-If this is the case, Praluent should be injected on the same day every two weeks.
-For example, if you inject Praluent on a Monday, the next time you inject it will be two weeks later, also on a Monday.
-You do not need to inject it at any particular time of day, though if you do, it might make it easier to remember.
+For these doses, If you inject Praluent on a Monday for example, the next time you inject it will be two weeks later, also on a Monday.

-Praluent may also be prescribed to be taken as two injections once every four weeks (monthly).
-If this is the case, Praluent should be injected on the same day every month, for example, the 1st of the month.
+Praluent is usually prescribed as an injection once every four weeks (monthly).
+For this dose, Praluent should be injected the same day every month, for example, the 1st of the month.

 Skin can sometimes become red, swollen, or itchy after injecting Praluent.
 If it stays like this or gets worse, stop using Praluent and contact your doctor.